fpral/JahiaOneSeleniumPresentation/README.md

 This module is an example of how you can develop a test for a simple module using selenium.

 ## Prerequisites
-The test is compatible FireFox 33.1.1
+This module has been tested with FireFox 33.1.1 and Chrome 42

 You need to import the site searchsite_demo.zip in your Digital Factory 7.1 server.
 You need the template set sample-bootstrap-template.
 The site comes with 3 users: jcr1, jcr2 and jcr3, all with the password: password
 The site has the following structure:
 ```